finbourne/lusid-sdk-csharp/sdk/docs/PersonsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="getpersonaccessmetadatabykey"></a>
+<a id="getpersonaccessmetadatabykey"></a>
 # **GetPersonAccessMetadataByKey**
-> ICollection&lt;AccessMetadataValue&gt; GetPersonAccessMetadataByKey (string idTypeScope, string idTypeCode, string code, string metadataKey, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? asAt = null)
+> List&lt;AccessMetadataValue&gt; GetPersonAccessMetadataByKey (string idTypeScope, string idTypeCode, string code, string metadataKey, DateTimeOrCutLabel? effectiveAt = null, DateTimeOffset? asAt = null)

 [EARLY ACCESS] GetPersonAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Person